alpenlabs/ssz-gen/crates/ssz_codegen/README.md

       x: uint32
   ```

+Docstrings appear at the beginning of a class body and are attached to the class.
 Doc comments appearing before class definitions or field definitions are attached to those elements and preserved through the parsing pipeline.
 Multiple consecutive doc comment lines are merged with newlines preserved.
-Doc comments are emitted in the generated Rust code as `///` comments with 80-character line wrapping.
+Both docstrings and doc comments are emitted in the generated Rust code as `///` comments with 80-character line wrapping.

 ### Inheritance
 ```python